itsa/itsa.github.io/_docs/uploader/send-files.md

 Click on the button to select and automaticly send multiple selected files.

 **Note:** this example does not use SPDY.
 Max uploadsize fer file = 10Mb, Total max uploadsize = 20Mb.
+Uploaded files will be removed on the server immediately.

 <div id="container">
     <button id="button-send" class="pure-button pure-button-primary pure-button-bordered">Click me to upload multiple files</button>